Considering how many people are discussing The Secret, I decided to read the book yesterday.

 The book uses science when it’s convenient and then cloaks The Law of Attraction in magic.
 Along the way, it spews such garbage as:

 Food cannot cause you to put on weight, unless you think it can.

 …I became a hefty 143 pounds, all because I was thinking “Fat thoughts.”

 You cannot “catch” anything unless you think you can…

 The worst example was the case of an oil exploration company in Belize that used their thoughts to conjure up massive oil reserves in the region.
 Nonsense.

-Before I get attacked from the cult of The Secret devotees, let me say that I think there is some truth to the Law of Attraction.
-I just believe it’s a little more straight forward and not nearly as mysterious.
+Before I get attacked by the cult of The Secret devotees, let me say that I think there is some truth to the Law of Attraction.
+I just believe it’s a little more straightforward and not nearly as mysterious.
 Let me provide an example.

 A better example.
 Give me two people who have never been to Seattle.
 I’ll take each person separately on a car ride tour through the city.
-To the first person I’ll mention how Seattle has the rudest and most inconsiderate drivers on the West Coast.
-To the second person I’ll say the opposite.
-In both cases they will be convinced.
+To the first person, I’ll mention how Seattle has the rudest and most inconsiderate drivers on the West Coast.
+To the second person, I’ll say the opposite.
+In both cases, they will be convinced.
 Why?
 I told person #1 to look for examples of bad driving and that is what they thought about and that is what they saw.
-I told person #2 to look for example of considerate driving and sure enough they looked around and witnessed it.
+I told person #2 to look for examples of considerate driving and sure enough, they looked around and witnessed it.
 The Secret believes we summoned everyone on the road to behave according to our thoughts.
 I think the simple explanation is we see what we look for.

 Ever notice people are nicer to you on vacation?
 Could it be you are happy to be away and are looking for evidence to support that view?

-Although far from perfect, a more honest assessment of the Law of Attraction is found in the DVD What the Bleep!? – Down the Rabbit Hole (QUANTUM Three-Disc Special Edition).
+Although far from perfect, a more honest assessment of the Law of Attraction is found in the DVD What the Bleep!? – Down the Rabbit Hole.